-- Develop understanding of their own environmental impact, in the broader context of the impact of humanity on the Earth and its biosphere. - Develop knowledge of diverse perspectives to address issues of sustainability. - Engage and evaluate the tensions around environmental issues using critical thinking. - Develop a systems approach that provides a holistic lens for the exploration of environmental issues. - Be inspired to engage in environmental issues across local and global contexts.
+- Develop understanding of their own environmental impact, in the 1. broader context of the impact of humanity on the Earth and its biosphere - 2.
+Develop knowledge of diverse perspectives to address issues of sustainability - 3.
+Engage and evaluate the tensions around environmental issues using critical thinking. - 4 Develop a systems approach that provides a holistic lens for the exploration of environmental issues. - 5.
+Be inspired to engage in environmental issues across local and alobal contexts.

-Course Outline There is more applied assessment in IB DP Business Management compared to A-level: with exams based upon an unseen case study (Paper 1); unseen quantitative analysis of data (Paper 2); and unseen analysis of material on a social enterprise (Paper 3).
-20% of your final marks come from the coursework - a research project based upon a real-life business issue or problem facing a particular organisation.
-This course works well with any of the Career-Related Studies on the IB CP, and interacts brilliantly with the Personal and Professional Skills element in the Core.
-IB DP Business Management is a subject which provides a foundation to go on to employment of further study in areas such as accountancy, banking, business, finance, human resources, marketing, or management at degree level.
-Alternatively, you might just go on to become the next Steve Jobs!
-Topics at Standard and Higher Level include: Ecology, Biodiversity and conservation, Water, Land, Atmosphere and climate change, Natural resources, Human populations and urban systems.
-Specific Higher Level topics:

-Environmental law, Environmental and ecological economics, Environmental ethics.
-There will be elements of required practical investigations and write up alongside 2 examinations.
-46 IB BUSINESS MANAGEMENT English as an Additional Language English is a key skill which will support international students in their Sixth Form study, at university, and beyond.
+English as an Additional Language

+English is a key skill which will support international students in their Sixth Form study, at university, and beyond.
 Whilst entrants to the Sixth Form need to meet the required level of English, further development will ensure that they maximise their potential in their chosen subjects and their university course.

 The EAL programme throughout the Sixth Form is focused on developing your range of language, your study skills, and preparing for the IELTS examination, which is essential for university entry.
 Engagement in a range of academic and extra-curricular activities will contribute to the improvement of your linguistic skills.
 EAL lessons provide a structure and more systematic analysis of English to help you formalise your language development.

 In Year 12, you prepare for the IELTS exam, which you can take at school at the end of the Spring Term.
 There are four components to the exam: Reading (1 hour), Writing (1 hour), Listening (50 minutes) and Speaking (15 minutes).
 In order to achieve a satisfactory score in the exam, you need to have a wide range of grammatical structure and vocabulary, and be able to use the language appropriately and accurately.
 These are all aspects of English which are studied in Year 12 EAL lessons.

 On entry to Year 13, many students have achieved their required IELTS score and follow a reduced EAL timetable.
 The focus of EAL lessons in this year is to help you build the linguistic knowledge and skills which you will need for university study including, the study of academic vocabulary, note-taking, essay planning, research skills and referencing.

-Sixth Form Diploma The West Buckland Sixth Form Diploma has been developed as part of our commitment to prepare students for an enriching future.
+Sixth Form Diploma

+The West Buckland Sixth Form Diploma has been developed as part of our commitment to prepare students for an enriching future.
 We encourage our Sixth Formers to explore and experience a range of activities and challenges to develop the character values that the school upholds.

 During each term, the students are asked to document and reflect on the extra-curricular activities in which they regularly participate.

-These cover:
+These cover

-- Academic Engagement (eg debating, lectures, STEM club, wider reading) - · Action (eg sport, drama, music) - Service (eg CCF, charities committee, WEBS) - Adventure (Ten Tors, Duke of Edinburgh)
+- · Academic Engagement (eg debating, lectures, STEM club, wider reading) - · Action (eg sport, drama, music) - Service (eg CCF, charities committee, WEBS) - · Adventure (Ten Tors, Duke of Edinburgh)